ParentingHealth

 6. Don’t Hold Onto Unrealistic Expectations

 Burnout is fueled by perfectionism.
 You may find yourself ruminating about your value as a parent if you wonder if you’re doing enough.
 Social media can create unrealistic expectations about what parenting should be.
 Follow social media pages that show the messy and realistic side of parenting to help manage your expectations.
-You get extra points if the account uses humour to make you laugh at the serious stuff.
+You get extra points if the account uses humor to make you laugh at the serious stuff.

 7. Work to Establish Structure & Routines